 The most recent fair value assessment was performed by independent registered valuers, Morgan's Property Advisors.
-The assessment is effective as at 30 June 2023 and resulted in a suggested decrease in value of \$3.0m.
-The Company has considered that this movement is not sufficiently material to warrant the recognition of any fair value adjustment for the year ended 30 June 2023.
+The assessment is effective as at 30 June 2024 and resulted in a suggested decrease in value of \$2.7m.
+The Company has considered that this movement is not sufficiently material to warrant the recognition of any fair value adjustment for the year ended 30 June 2024.

 Revaluations will continue to be undertaken at least three yearly in line with the current revaluation cycle of the Company.
+The last revaluation was as at 30 June 2022.